The Father’s Day weekend in Metro Vancouver includes festivals, live music events, and other family-friendly festivals and activities in mid-June.

 Kilby Historic Site hosts a special event on the Father’s Day weekend most years.

-In 2025 the Father’s Day event is only on the Sunday.
-It runs from 11:00 am until 3:00 pm.
+In 2025 the Father’s Day event was only on the Sunday.
+It typically runs from 11:00 am until 3:00 pm.
 Families get to make kites together and then fly them outside.
-Each kite costs an additional $5 on top of admission.
+At 1:00 pm, there’s also the annual dads vs. kids butter and ice cream churning competition.

 Longest Day Road Race